Veterinary chemicals are drugs or medicines used to treat or prevent disease, injury and pests in animals.

 Without them the welfare of livestock, domestic animals and native fauna would be impacted.
 It would also compromise livestock productivity.

 The Agricultural and Veterinary Chemicals (Control of Use) Act 1992 controls the use of veterinary chemicals.
-These controls ensure the safe and appropriate use of chemicals in livestock.
-By doing so, protecting domestic and international trade markets.

 Safe use of veterinary chemicals and following good agricultural practices: